photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 #### 7. On what kind of device is PhotoPrism installed?

-This is especially important if you are reporting a Performance, Import, or Indexing problem.
-You can skip this if you are reporting a problem found on our public demo, or if it is a completely unrelated issue, such as a broken page layout.
+This is especially important if you are reporting a performance, import, or indexing issue.
+You can skip this if you're reporting a problem you found in our public demo, or if it's a completely unrelated issue, such as incorrect page layout.

 (a) Device / Processor Type: Raspberry Pi 4, Intel Core i7-3770, AMD Ryzen 7 3800X,...